jeremenichelli/jeremenichelli.github.io/_posts/2017-10-06-the-web-components-experience.md

 window.customElements.define('movie-box', MovieBox);
 ```

-_As JSX needs React components to be capitalized, custom element tag names need to contain a hypen._
+_As JSX needs React components to be capitalized, custom element tag names need to contain a hyphen._

 The big difference here is that the custom element becomes globally available.